brechmos-stsci/jwst_lib.models/doc/source/devel/models.rst

 Creating a data model from a file
 ---------------------------------

-The `jwstlib.models.open` function is a convenient way to create a model from a file on disk.
+The `jwst_lib.models.open` function is a convenient way to create a model from a file on disk.
 It may be passed any of the following:

     - a path to a FITS file